nj-vs-vh/tasdmc/README.md

 ## Usage

-`tasdmc` is designed as CLI and allows several commands.
-But before the `tasdmc` is run, it must be configured.
+`tasdmc` is designed to be run as CLI and allows several commands.
+But before that, it must be configured.

+### Prerequisites

+1. CORSIKA: must be compiled following their instructions with `coconut`.
+Recommended build options: high energy handronic interaction model - QGSJETII-04; low energy - FLUKA; horizontal flat detector array geometry; THINning version (option 2a in v77402); compile and remove temporary files.
+No automatic building is provided for now, so please keep your builds and `.yaml` config files (see later) in sync manually.
+2. TBD...

+### Global configuration

+Global configuration is done via environment variables.
+As usual, their `export`'s may be placed in `.bashrc` or any other activation script.

+* `TASDMC_RUNS_DIR` controls where all the run directories (see later) are created.
+If not specified, `/current/working/directory/runs` will be created and used.

 ### Configuration files

-All configuration files are stored in human-readable [`.yaml`](https://yaml.org/) format.
-The main config file is `run.yaml`, which contains all physical parameters relevant to the simulation (primary particle, energy range, etc).
+The whole `tasdmc` run configuration is stored in human-readable [`.yaml`](https://yaml.org/) format.
+The main file `run.yaml` contains all physical parameters relevant to the simulation (primary particle, energy range, etc) and configuration for (almost) all the simulation steps.

-Top-level keys:
-* `name` - name of the run, should be unique to avoid confusion.
-All files relevant to the run will be placed in the directory with this name.
-* `corsika_input_files` - controls generation of CORSIKA input
-* TBD...

-### Global configuration

-Besides per-run configs there are some global options controlled with environment variables:

-* `TASDMC_RUNS_DIR` controls where all the run directories are created.
-If not specified, `runs` directory will be created in the current working directory and used to store all the individual runs.
+Thanks to the `.yaml` format, config files are almost self-explainatory.
+See `run.yaml` for example.

+Note that for each run config is copied to the run directory and is available at any point in the future.